 Below I’ve included over 9 hours of videos and interviews.

-Werner Herzog’s FREE 90 Minute Masterclass – Locarno International Film Festival
+Werner Herzog’s 90 Minute Masterclass – Locarno International Film Festival

 Herzog held a 90-minute masterclass at the Locarno International Film Festival back in 2013 and the full video has started making the rounds, and it’s a must-watch for fans of Herzog as well as aspiring filmmakers.